jasonrhodes/ooprivilege/README.md

 What happened?
 I thought everyone in this utopia was the same level of intelligence, and they all worked with the same effort, and for the same amount of time?

-It turns out, how you start has a big effect on how you finish...
+It turns out, the bottom you start from has a big effect on the place you end up...